Chief Evaluation Officer, Independent Evaluation Office, Global Environment Facility (IEO/GEF)

 Director, Programme Implementation and Coordination Directorate, NEPAD Planning and Coordinating Agency

 Estherine Lisinge-Fotabong is Director of the Programme Implementation and Coordination Directorate at the NEPAD Planning and Coordinating Agency, which is the technical body of the African Union.
 She has over 25 years of experience in environmental law, policy design and project implementation across Africa.

 Rafael Marques is a Managing Director of Environmental Financial Products (EFP).
 He was Senior Vice President of the Chicago Climate Exchange (CCX), where he was actively involved in the feasibility, design and launch of CCX.

 Jennifer Morgan, together with Bunny McDiarmid, became Executive Director of Greenpeace International as of 4 April 2016.
 She was the former Global Director of the Climate Program at the World Resources Institute, Global Climate Change Director at Third Generation Environmentalism (E3G), and led the Global Climate Change Program of Worldwide Fund for Nature (WWF).

-Helen Mountford is the Director of Economics at the World Resources Institute.
+Helen Mountford is Vice President, Climate & Economics at the World Resources Institute.
 She is also the Program Director for the New Climate Economy (NCE) initiative, a major international initiative that provides independent and authoritative evidence on the relationship between actions which can strengthen economic performance and reduce the risk of dangerous climate change.